varun531994/Python_bootcamp/Gist_of_programs.md

 #The blackjack program is a mini project done to understand integration of functions.

-#There are several programs where a function might be needed but is written to get well versed with the usage of functions.
+#There are several programs where a function might not be necessary but is written to get well versed with the usage of functions.